 Since 2019 his work is positioned in the chair Nutritional Biology, which primarily focuses on the significance of nutrition to maintain or improve a persons physical and cognitive performance during ageing, recovery and rehabilitation.
 Dr Mensink is responsible for the research theme Nutrition, Physical activity and Sports, and involved in the research themes Protein Digestion & Absorption and Nutrition and aging; and he is responsible for body composition and energy metabolism methodology in the division of Human Nutrition & Health (Health Research Unit).
 Next to academic teaching activities, Dr Mensink developed the MOCC 'Nutrition, Exercise and Sports' Since 20121 he also serves as a co-director of the ENLP essentials seminar.

-Field of research is Nutrition, Energy Metabolism & Health, in particular how nutrition and physical activity (exercise) can regulate energy metabolism and affect health and performance.
-Main interest is aerobic exercise, cardiorespiratory fitness and macronutrient intake and balance, in particular protein and carbohydrates.
-Questions that are addressed are: How well are proteins and amino acids digested and utilised?, What is their role in insulin resistance, skeletal muscle function and metabolic health? and How does nutritional status, like protein intake and carbohydrate availability impact exercise and training adaptation.
+Research interest is how nutrition and physical activity can regulate energy metabolism and affect health and performance.
+In the research line Protein digestion and absorption, the focus is on dietary protein quality.
+How well are proteins and amino acids digested and utilised, and what is their role in the preventing muscle mass loss during ageing or disease or in optimizing (exercise) performance.
+Within the research line Nutrition, Physical activity and Sports, the goal is to understand how nutritional status is linked to exercise and training adaptation.
 Target group ranges from patients and persons with a sedentary lifestyle to recreationally-active and elite athletes.